ikogan/mod_auth_cas/README.md

 ## Quickstart Installation

+Binary packages for Red Hat based distributions are available in the releases.
+For other distributions, the package must be compiled from source.
 The following development libraries and utilities must be installed:

 * OpenSSL - 0.9.8c
 * Apache Portable Runtime - 1.2.8